loreanvictor/callbag-jsx/docs/md/in-depth/compare.md

 Drop everything else from the framework, and you get something pretty close to `callbag-jsx`.

-Because of this, `callbag-jsx` is faster than Angular with a (much) smaller bundle size, in exchange of being more verbose on reactivity (similar to React).
+Because of this, `callbag-jsx` is faster than Angular with a (much) smaller bundle size, in exchange for being more verbose on reactivity (similar to React).
-It is notable that Angular also has mcuh more boilerplate code and imposes much stricter structure than `callbag-jsx`.
+It is notable that Angular also has much more boilerplate code and imposes much stricter structure than `callbag-jsx`.

 <br>